 We were given a contract file and have used all possible tests based on the given object.
-The contract is written systematically, so it is ready to go for production.
+So it is ready to go for production.

-Since possible test cases can be unlimited and developer level documentation (code flow diagram with function level description) not provided, for such an extensive smart contract protocol, we provide no such guarantee of future outcomes.
 We have used all the latest static tools and manual observations to cover maximum possible test cases to scan everything.

-The security state of the reviewed contract is now "well secured"
+The security state of the reviewed contract is "Well-Secured".